penguoir/nextstep-content/front-end/devops/testing.md

 OPTIONAL: Read [Testing
 Rails](https://books.thoughtbot.com/assets/testing-rails.pdf).
-This guide is intended for Ruby on Rails, but the principles can be brought over to any programming language.
+This guide is intended for Ruby on Rails, but you can bring over the principles to any programming language.